Royal Caribbean Group (RCL) Upgraded Issued by Wall Street Gurus

 Macquarie gave a rating of “Neutral” to RCL, setting the target price at $52 in the report published on July 14th of the current year.

-Volatility was left at 5.07%, however, over the last 30 days, the volatility rate increased by 4.86%, as shares sank -7.45% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +34.24% upper at present.
+Volatility was left at 4.86%, however, over the last 30 days, the volatility rate increased by 4.11%, as shares surge +2.52% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +41.33% upper at present.

 Insider Trading